dansmyers/AI/Handouts/minimax_practice_lab.md

 A version of this game was played on an episode of Survivor, where they called it Thai 21.

-Steps:

-0. Play a few games with your partner.
+0. Play a few games with your partner by hand.

 1. Get the file `subtraction.py` from the `Examples` diretory.
+Copy it to your repl.it workspace so you can run it.

 2. Play a few rounds against the computer with a low depth limit, like 2.
 Can you win?